jeisch/DAPHNE2/README.md

 ### Spy Buffers

+#### Input Spy Buffers

 When triggered, the spy buffers will capture 64 pre-trigger samples followed by 4032 samples on EACH AFE channel.
 These buffers are memory mapped into the GBE internal address space and then can be read out at any time.
 The trigger may come from an external input to the DAPHNE2 board or by writing to a particular register in the GbE address space.

+#### Output Spy Buffers

+Output spy buffers capture the data that the core is sending on the DAQ0 output link.
+This spy buffer is 32 bits wide and 4k deep.
+It is triggered along with the input spy buffers.

 ### Gigabit Ethernet (GbE)